huntxiao/MYREACT/README.md

 # MYREACT
-This is just for my react learning and practice
+This is just for my react reviewing and practice Thanks Mosh
-Its the one I am learning from Mosh